Want to learn how to gain muscle without gaining fat?

 If I am doing something wrong, what should I change?
 Not sure what to do.”

-Guys want to know how to do a lean bulk—and gain the maximum amount of muscle with the minimal amount of fat gained.
+Guys want to know how to gain the maximum amount of muscle with the minimal amount of fat gained.

 For example, some guys think they’re getting fatter when they’re gaining muscle leanly.
 But they temporarily have a bit more food in their stomach or a bit of bloating.
 Having a ton of food in your stomach or being bloating can make it look like you have a belly in the short-term.
 So those guys need to take a look at how lean they look in the morning when their stomach is empty.

 Anyways, here’s a checklist for you to go through to try and spot the weak link when it comes to a lean bulk.